-In 2020, the Perseid meteor shower is expected to peak in the early morning hours of Wednesday, August 12 (the night of August 11-12), but you can usually enjoy a good show the nights before and after too.
+In 2021, the Perseid meteor shower is expected to peak in the early morning hours of Wednesday, August 12 (the night of August 11-12), but you can usually enjoy a good show the nights before and after too.
 During ideal conditions, spectators can typically expect to see approximately one meteor per minute at the shower’s peak, and in outburst years like 2016, more like 150-200 meteors per hour.
-This year the moon will be 47% full, according to the American Meteor Society, which means only the brightest Perseids will be visible to the naked eye.
-So while you might have to be a bit more patient, it’s still a worthy occasion for spending the night under the stars.
+This year the moon will be 13% full and will set early, according to the American Meteor Society, so minimal moonlight will provide favorable dark skies for this year’s peak.
 Here are a few ideas for where to go…

 Where to Watch the Annual Perseid Meteor Shower